 2. What size do you want to embroider?

 The more expensive or industrial embroidery machines (mainly for business use) will stitch designs larger than 4″x4″ without needing to reframe your design to continue.
 (Framing is putting the fabric into an embroidery machine frame.)

-While reframing is an option, it is another step and another opportunity for error.
+While reframing is an option, it is an extra step.
+And another opportunity for error…

 3. How much are you willing/able to spend?